KENS: Sports programming

-KENS is also one of the few stations in the United States that still maintains over-the-air broadcast rights to a major sports franchise: the station airs select NBA games featuring the San Antonio Spurs that are not carried by Bally Sports Southwest.
+KENS is one of the few stations in the United States that still maintains over-the-air broadcast rights to a major sports franchise: the station airs select NBA games featuring the San Antonio Spurs that are not carried by FanDuel Sports Network Southwest.
 During the 2021–22 season, KENS aired 10 Spurs games.
 The station also aired any Spurs games through the network's coverage with the NBA from 1976 to 1990.

+KENS also provided coverage of the 1998, 2004, 2008, and 2025 NCAA Men's Final Fours, all of which took place at the Alamodome.